liximomo/vscode-sftp/README.md

 # sftp sync extension for VS Code
 I wrote this because i must to.
-All others are can't fit my requirement.
+All others can't fit my requirement.
 ## Features

 * sync file/directory to remote